-The first visitors began arriving in Waterville Valley in 1835.
-A 10-mile cul-de-sac follows the Mad River and is surrounded by mountains.
-The valley was first a summer resort and then more of a ski area.
+Visitors began to arrive in Waterville Valley as early as 1835.
+A 10-mile cul-de-sac follows the Mad River, surrounded by mountains.
+The valley was first a summer resort and then became more of a ski area.
 Although it's now a year-round getaway, it still has a small-town charm.
 There are inns, condos, restaurants, shops, conference facilities, a grocery store, and a post office.